Browse BooksOur StoryCafeMembershipMerchEventsBook Club

 Ronda L. Brulotte is a professor and chair of the Department of Geography & Environmental Studies and affiliated faculty in Anthropology and Latin American Studies at the University of New Mexico.
 She is the author of Between Art and Artifact: Archaeological Replicas and Cultural Production in Oaxaca, Mexico and coeditor of Edible Identities: Food as Cultural Heritage.

-She will be joined in conversation by Raj Patel, a research professor in the LBJ School of Public Affairs at The University of Texas at Austin and a senior research associate at the Unit for the Humanities at Rhodes University.
+She will be joined in conversation by Raj Patel, an author and research professor in the LBJ School of Public Affairs at The University of Texas at Austin and a senior research associate at the Unit for the Humanities at Rhodes University.
 He studies the world food system and alternatives to it, and recently completed a documentary project about the food system.
-He has testified about hunger and food sovereignty to the U.S., U.K., and E.U. governments, and is a member of the International Panel of Experts on Sustainable Food Systems.
-In addition to publications in journals about economics, philosophy, politics, international development and public health, Dr. Patel writes for a range of newspapers and co-hosts The Secret Ingredient podcast.
-His books include Stuffed and Starved and The Value of Nothing.
-He co-authored with Jason W. Moore A History of the World in Seven Cheap Things: A Guide to Capitalism, Nature and the Future of the Planet, published by the University of California Press.
 Dr. Patel's latest book, co-authored with Rupa Marya, is Inflamed: Deep Medicine and the Anatomy of Injustice.

 About LLILAS

-The Teresa Lozano Long Institute of Latin American Studies (LLILAS) at The University of Texas at Austin is an interdisciplinary program that integrates more than 30 academic departments and over 170 faculty across the university.
+The Teresa Lozano Long Institute of Latin American Studies (LLILAS) at The University of Texas at Austin is an interdisciplinary academic program and research hub that integrates more than 30 academic departments and over 170 faculty across the university, and supports scholarly research in and about Latin America.

 YOU MAY ALSO LIKE